Li Yu (Southern Tang): Successive deaths in the family

-Li Yu remained close to his musically gifted wife Zhou Ehuang — now Queen Zhou — so close that he sometimes canceled government meetings to enjoy her performances.
+Li Yu remained close to his wife Zhou Ehuang — Queen Zhou — so close that he sometimes canceled government meetings to enjoy her performances.
 The absences continued until a censor (監察御史) spoke out against it.

 In around 964, the second of the couple's two sons, a three-year-old still called by his milk name Ruibao (瑞保), died unexpectedly.
 Li would mourn his son by himself so as not to sadden his wife more than necessary, but Queen Zhou was completely devastated and quickly deteriorated in health.
-During her illness, Li attended her so devotedly that he did not disrobe for days.
+During her illness, Li attended her and did not disrobe for days.
 When the queen finally succumbed to illness, Li mourned so bitterly until "his bones stuck out and he could stand up only with the aid of a staff."
 In addition to several grieving poems, he chiseled the roughly 2000 characters of his "Dirge for the Zhaohui Queen Zhou" (昭惠周后誄) — "Zhaohui" being her posthumous name — to her headstone himself.
 Part of the dirge read (as translated by Daniel Bryant):

-While Li Yu was almost certainly sincere in his love for his wife, during her last days he also engaged in a secret sexual relationship with Queen Zhou the Younger, the queen's younger sister, who was only around 14 at that time.
+Li Yu cheated on his wife while she was dying.
+During her last days he also engaged in a secret sexual relationship with Queen Zhou the Younger, the queen's younger sister, who was only around 14 at that time.
 Worst of all, the queen discovered the "affair" which probably hastened her demise and multiplied Li Yu's regret.
 A few months later, in late 965, disaster stroke again: Queen Dowager Zhong died after several months of attentive care-taking by Li.
 The subsequent mourning period delayed Li's marriage to the younger Lady Zhou until 968.

 Deaths of Lin Renzhao and Pan You

 After conquering Jingnan, the Hunan region and Later Shu, the Song Dynasty army set off to invade Southern Han in 971, Southern Tang's southwestern neighbor.
 Lin Renzhao, the Southern Tang military governor of Zhenhai Command (鎮海軍) centering in Wuchang (in modern Hubei), believed the opportunity golden to attack the Song cities around Yangzhou (in modern Jiangsu) as the main Song army would be a long distance away and already severely fatigued.
 Li Yu immediately rejected Lin's request: "Stop the nonsense talks, (stop) destroying (our) country!"

 What Li was perhaps unaware was a year before, the Song military had gotten hold of an important chart with detailed measurements of Yangtze River crossing points, provided by a Southern Tang defector named Fan Ruoshui.
 After the conquest of Southern Han, their next step was to eliminate Lin Renzhao.
 In 974, Emperor Taizu of Song got hold of a Lin portrait through agents working in Southern Tang, and Li Congshan, the hostage kept in Bianliang, was then made to believe that Lin's loyalty was with Song.
 When Li Yu was told of this, he without a thorough investigation secretly poisoned Lin to death.
-Chancellor Chen Qiao angrily reacted to Lin's death: "Seeing loyal ministers killed, I don't know where I will die!".
+Chancellor Chen Qiao angrily reacted to Lin's death: "Seeing loyal ministers killed, I don't know where I will die!"

+Li Yu also murdered Pan You (潘佑) by poisoning him.